Traffic Tickets in Nevada

 NOTE: Failure to pay your traffic ticket fines may result in greater fines and a driver’s license suspension.

 Driving Record Points

 When you’re convicted of a traffic violation, the Nevada Department of Motor Vehicles (DMV) will add demerit points to your driving record.
-If you accumulate 12 points in 12 months, your NV driver’s license will be suspended.
+If you accumulate 12 points in 12 months, your NV driver’s license will be suspended for 6 months.